Results of the Limited Enthusiasm Model with Renewal

 Renewal Can Avoid Church Extinction

-The Limited Enthusiasm with Demographics model established that if the enthusiasts’ reproduction potential was below the extinction threshold, then the church would eventually disappear through its losses.
+The Limited Enthusiasm with Demographics model established that if the enthusiasts’ reproduction potential was below the extinction threshold, the church would eventually disappear due to its losses.
 Such a church was not reproducing enthusiasts well enough for them to survive, a situation made more challenging by losses.
 To rectify the situation, the church would either have to stem losses (though this may not be enough) or increase its reproduction potential.

 However, the renewal model shows there is a third option – renew existing believers and make them enthusiasts, perhaps for the first time.